acl2017/acl2017.github.io/_pages/workshops.md

 <a href="https://sites.google.com/site/aclsrw2017/" class="btn btn--inverse btn--small">SRW</a>&nbsp;&nbsp;[ACL Student Research Workshop](https://sites.google.com/site/aclsrw2017/)

 <p>Part of the main conference and attendance is covered by the main conference registration fees.
-The posters will be displayed part of the poster session on the evening of July 30 from 6:20 pm to 9:50 pm.</p>
+The posters will be displayed as part of the poster session on the evening of July 30 from 6:20 pm to 9:50 pm.</p>

 <span class="btn btn--location session-location">Bayshore Grand Ballroom &amp; Foyer/Stanley Park Foyer/Cypress</span>